DangoSys/.github/profile/README.md

 ## Contact Us

 - Buckyball is actively under development.
-If you are passionate about open source and enjoy MLSys, whether you're interested in learning, contributing or collaborating on research, you are welcome to join us.
+If you are passionate about open source and enjoy MLSys, whether you're interested in learning, contributing or collaborating on research, you are welcome to join us. **Have a ball and let’s keep the ball rolling!**

 - Email: zhejiang.arch@gmail.com